 Driving takes around 3.5 hours and it is recommended to have a high car for Monteverde.
-Our recommendation is to go through Sardinal Route 606 which is now newly paved over.
+Our recommendation is to go through Sardinal Route 606 which has a better asphalted road.
 You can read more about Monteverde road conditions here.

 How to get to Manuel Antonio from La Fortuna